jvns/pandas-cookbook/README.md

 * How many people were on Montréal's bike paths in 2012
 * Montreal's weather for 2012, hourly

-Let me know if you have suggestions, or about bugs you find.
+Let me know if you have suggestions, about bugs you find, and when things are confusing.
+This is very alpha.

 It comes with batteries (data) included, so you can try out all the examples right away.